-The ideal loading time of a web page, calculated based on how long it takes a user to jump-off a website is 2-3 seconds.
+The ideal loading time of a web page, calculated based on how long it takes a user to jump off a website is 2-3 seconds.
 Your website’s load time has to be within that time.
 Larger websites incorporate creative loaders to allow them a little more time to load the entire content of their website.

-Majority of page loaders are poorly designed and end up taking way too long.
+The majority of page loaders are poorly designed and end up taking way too long.
 Design a unique page loader that’s relevant to your website.
 If your website takes longer than 4-5 seconds, add a percentage bar in your design to give users incentive to wait, knowing approximately when the load will complete.

-If your website continues to have speed issues and experiences a high bounce rate because of it, try loading light parts of the page first, giving user an impression that something is happening behind and things are working fine.
+If your website continues to have speed issues and experiences a high bounce rate because of it, try loading light parts of the page first, giving users an impression that something is happening behind and things are working fine.

 5. Infinite scrolling

 Even though infinite scrolling solves issues like retention, it has other drawbacks.
-In situations where you want to reach the bottom of a page for some information that you’d expect to find in the footer, you end up scrolling forever that can be frustrating.
+In situations where you want to reach the bottom of a page for some information that you’d expect to find in the footer, you end up scrolling forever which can be frustrating.

 Another annoyance comes when you find yourself in the middle of an infinite scroll page and navigate to another page.
 Later, you come back and wish to resume your reading.
-With infinite scrolling, it will be nearly impossible to find the point where you drifted off to other page.
+With infinite scrolling, it will be nearly impossible to find the point where you drifted off to other pages.